joereddington/joereddington.github.io/diary/index.md

 * Then remove all the junk from the 'sprints' folder.
 * Write a script to properly back up the bookdatabase.
   * Probably I mean 'add to the book database'

+# Today
+✅  Work right through lunch as part of a super productive day
+* Big thing for tonight
+  ❌  Improve the turbo trainer system
+    ✅  Longer ride.

+## 12/12/22 07:12 to 07:30, OMG, How am I already furious?  +EQT
+Ate well: Yes, ish.
+Fasted, had a bit of a binge when the fast stopped but...
+Weight	: 89.2kg
+Before kids: No
+Did I rest today: No
+Proper social media process: (posted in the morning) ish.
+A bit too much instagram in the day, but generally a lot better than yesterday
+Exercise: ✅
+Crying/grumpy:  Quite grumpy in morning but pulled myself out of it by 'work angry'

+## 12/12/22 07:30 to 07:56, Delores +EQT
+## 12/12/22 09:58 to 10:29, Starting Delores.  +EQT
+## 12/12/22 10:29 to 10:43, Interupt, text mesage from prisons +EQT
+## 12/12/22 10:43 to 11:55, Back Delores +EQT
+NA: Process this file.

+## 12/12/22 11:55 to 12:57, +WWW +EQT Sorting the allbooksever.
+Working on Prison stuff.
+I think it's turned out that we're fine with the prisons.
+I've sent a detailed email to one of the prison people to find out.

+## 12/12/22 12:57 to 13:20, Delores +EQT
+* Working on Stack
+* Turns out I've got to work beyond five pm to get my eight hours today.
+* Skipping Google Ads - that's NOT working at all.

+## 12/12/22 13:26 to 15:21, (A) Email 30 schools about tightrope  +EQT
+Done!
+Two hours for 40 emails feels like a lot from scratch but there it is.
+  * Particularly given that there wasn't really any code needed - it was checking titles and writing emails and double checking.
+* Commited and pushed

+## 12/12/22 15:21 to 16:16, (B) 30 minutes processing dropbox. https://github.com/eQualityTime/Home/issues/120 +EQT
+There's  212.8 GB in Dropbox somehow.
+  * A lot of that will be photos I think.
+That can be properly backed up.
+I did a lot of deleting and moving.

+## 12/12/22 16:16 to 17:11, (B) Review the Manchester schools: https://github.com/eQualityTime/Home/issues/128 +EQT
+Just working through them

+## 12/12/22 18:16 to 18:26, Back to finish off.   +EQT
+Backing up ovf
+Commands are: (remote)
+ sudo zip -e backup.zip html/designs/*.obz -t yyyy-mm-dd (for last known backup) and it will ask for a password.
+Then local
+scp -i ~/.ssh/aws_www.pem ec2-user@theopenvoicefactory.org:/usr/share/nginx/backup.zip .

+## 12/12/22 18:27, Result!
+* Okay, at the end of today I fasted for the full 20 hours, and I also did the full eight hours at my desk.
+Result.